sasoria/astro-microfrontends-ssr-distributed/README.md

 - ✨ Server-side rendering of microfrontends with Astro
 - 📦 Server-side composition of microfrontends with Server Islands
-- 🚀 Excellent performance and next to no complexity
+- 🚀 Excellent performance and next to zero complexity

 ## Usage